nasa/CTF/plugins/validation_plugin/README.md

 # Validation Plugin

-The Validation Plugin provides functionality to interpret a cFE binary event log to a human-readable text file, and search for a text string in a file.
+The Validation Plugin provides the functionality to copy, delete the files/folders on the host file system, check file/folder existence, and search a file for text string.
-It also allows the user to delete files/folders and copy files/folders on the local host machine.

-### SaveFileAsText

-Save the cFE event log file (binary file created via the CFE_EVS_WRITE_LOG_DATA_FILE_CC command) to a human-readable text file

-- **input_file**: path of the binary event log file.
-- **output_file**: path of the output text file.
-- **file_type**: currently only supports 'EVS' file type.
-- **target**: cfs target, optional

-Example:
-<pre><code>
-{
-    "instruction":"SaveFileAsText",
-    "data":{
-        "input_file": "/dev/shm/osal:RAM/event_log.bin",
-        "output_file": "./testArtifacts/event_log.txt",
-        "file_type": "EVS",
-        "target": "cfs"
-    }
- }
-</code></pre>

 ### SearchStr

-Search a text file for a given text string.
+Search a file for a given text string.
 If the string is found, return True, otherwise return False.

-- **file**: path of the text file.
+- **file**: path of the file.
 - **search_str**: text string to be searched for.
-- **is_regex**: (Optional) True if `search_str` is to be used for a regex match instead of string search.
+- **is_regex**: (Optional) True if `search_str` is to be used for a regex match instead of string search. default is False.
+- **target**: (Optional) the section name in the config file, if `search_str` includes macros defined in the section's CCSDS Data Directory json files.

 Example:
 <pre><code>